Home » blogs » 1 Week in Patagonia: Chile Hiking Trip Itinerary for Adventure Travelers And Santiago

 We decided to embark on the French Valley hike, covering a total distance of 12 miles (20 km).
 This moderately challenging hike was the perfect way to test our abilities, especially for kids and non-hikers like myself.

 The French Valley forms the central arm of Torres del Paine’s renowned W Trek and can be completed as a day hike.
 We met our tour guide, Mona, in the hotel lobby around 7:30 am.
-From there, a 20-minute boat ride provided by the hotel took us to the trailhead on the other side of the lake.
+We had selected our lunch on the previous evening from the list of options provided by the hotel.
+By the time, we got to the lobby ready for the day, our hot lunch was ready and packed in thermal lunchbox.
+From the hotel, a 20-minute boat ride provided by the hotel took us to the trailhead on the other side of the lake.
 The boat trip offered stunning views of Paine Grande and the Paine Horns.
 Following Mona’s advice, we dressed in layers to accommodate the rapidly changing weather conditions.
 We brought snacks, water, lunch prepared by the hotel, and hiking poles provided by the hotel.
 The hiking poles proved invaluable on the varied trails.

 It was a windy morning when we began our hike at 8:30 am, giving us a firsthand experience of the notorious roaring forties.
 The trail offered a variety of terrains, from well-marked paths to rocky sections and some steep climbs.
 Hiking the French Valley is not just a physical endeavor, it’s a journey into one of the world’s most stunning natural landscapes.
 From the beginning, the peaceful beauty of Lake Pehoé’s turquoise waters set a tranquil tone for the day.
 The combination of rugged mountains, serene forests, and majestic glaciers made the experience both humbling and exhilarating.
-We encountered sunshine, rain, and snow all in a day.We returned to the hotel around 6:30 pm, exhausted but feeling accomplished
+We encountered sunshine, rain, and snow all in a day.We returned to the hotel around 6:30 pm, exhausted but feeling accomplished.
+Time for some hot tub and massage.

 Base of the Towers, Torres Del Paine, Chile, South America